GavinMendelGleason/blog/entries/semantic_future.md

 ## The Future of the Semantic Web

 The Future of the Semantic Web is there, the Semantic Web will rise, but it will not be the Semantic Web of the past.
-Humanities access to data is of ever increasing importance, and the ability to make resilient and distributed methods of curating, updating and utilising this information is key.
+Humanity's access to data is of ever increasing importance, and the ability to make resilient and distributed methods of curating, updating and utilising this information is key.
 The ideas which drove the creation of the